The Abramson Cancer Center of the University of Pennsylvania

 Classification: Kinase Inhibitor

 Ibrutinib is a type of targeted therapy called a kinase inhibitor.
 This means it works by targeting receptors present on the cancer cells.
-This medication specifically interferes with the function of Bruton's tyrosine kinase.
+This medication specifically interferes with the function of Bruton's tyrosine kinase (BTK), which is found in excess on cancerous B cells.
+By interfering with BTK, ibrutinib interferes with the cancerous B cell's growth.

 Ibrutinib comes in a capsule form that is typically taken once a day, at approximately the same time, with or without food.
 Swallow the capsule whole with water; do not open, crush or chew them.
 If you miss a dose, take it as soon as you remember that day.
 However, if it is the next day, just take that day's dose at the scheduled time, do not take more than one dose to make up for a missed dose.